zihaoxu/My_Portfolio/README.md

 ## Research Projects
 ### Eye-tracking with Deep Neural Networks
 In this thesis, we explore the intersection of the field of eye-tracking and the field of computer vision to build an efficient appearance-based eye-tracker using Convolutional Neural Networks (CNNs).
 We first build the mathematical framework of Artificial Neural Network (ANN) and transition to its variation, Convolutional Neural Networks (CNN), in addition to their training methods.
 Then, we provide a holistic overview of the field of eye-tracking and several distinguished existing eye-tracking tools, laying the ground work for our model.
 Finally, we present two CNN-based eye tracking models using the MobileNet and the ResNet50 architectures trained on dataset obtained from the WebGazer project.
-Through experimental results, we demonstrate that our models offer a 25\% and 10\% performance improvements measure by average euclidean distance for PC and Mac users, respectively.
+Through experimental results, we demonstrate that our models offer a 25\% and 10\% performance improvements measure by average Euclidean distance for PC and Mac users, respectively.
 In addition, we show that our CNN-based models have the potential to serve as blink detectors.
 **Project Repo**: https://github.com/zihaoxu/cnn-eye-tracker
 **Full Thesis**: https://bit.ly/2NwPCjU
 **Thesis Presentation**: https://bit.ly/2jVneLH